StefanIvemo/stefanivemo.github.io/_posts/2020-11-08-Get started with Virtual WAN deployments using ARM Templates.md

 ## Microsoft.Network/vpnGateways

 Time for the VPN Gateway, a quite simple resource.
+I don't define any VPN Connections in the VPN Gateway resource since it will be a mess with multiple tunnels.

 - `name` - Name of VPN Gateway
 - `virtualHub` - Resource ID of the Virtual Hub where the VPN Gateway should be created.